Learnware-LAMDA/Beimingwu/docs/content/en/overview/quick-start.md

 # Quick Start

 Welcome to Beimingwu learnware dock system!
-The following content will help you quickly experience the system, including learnware search and deployment.
+The following content will help you quickly experience the system, mainly including learnware search and deployment.

 ## Learnware Search